KyzaaDev/KyzaaDev/README.md

 - 📄 Reported a **Sensitive Data Exposure (SDE)** vulnerability in the **sitawon.wonosobokab.go.id** subdomain.
 (2025)
 - 🕒 Detected **Time-Based SQL Injection** vulnerability in the **perpus.smkn1-wnb.sch.id** subdomain.
 (2025)
 - 🔑 Identified **Hardcoded Credentials Exposure** in a public GitHub repository owned by Dinas Lingkungan Hidup Kabupaten Banyuwangi (dlh-banyuwangikab) — Responsible disclosure led to official acknowledgment and certification by DLH Banyuwangi (2025).
-- 🗝️ Reported a **Sensitive Data Exposure (SDE)** vulnerability in a public GitHub repository owned by CSIRT Kabupaten Blora (BloraKab) — Responsible disclosure led to official acknowledgment and certification by CSIRT BloraKab (2025).
-- 🏛️ Reported a **Sensitive Data Exposure (SDE)** vulnerability in a public GitHub repository owned by DPR (Dewan Perwakilan Rakyat Republik Indonesia) — Responsible disclosure led to acknowledgment by DPR (2025).

 📝 And others — all reports were submitted with a responsible disclosure approach.
 Some were acknowledged, others were fixed silently or remain unconfirmed.